ElektraInitiative/libelektra/doc/tutorials/language-bindings.md

 all specific types of errors (e.g., it does not matter if it is a Resource or Installation Error but the developer wants to check for both).
 Such errors should not be able to "instantiate" or emitted back to Elektra as we want to force developers to take a more specific category.
 In case of Java for example the `Permanent Error` is an abstract class.
+Which errors are instantiable or not can be seen in the [error-categorization guideline](../dev/error-categorization.md) in the respective title saying either `abstract` or `concrete`.
 Here is an example of how Java has implemented it:

 ```java